akashtyagi25/blood-donor-finder/README.md

 # Blood Donor Finder App

+## Real-World Problem

+In emergencies, finding a compatible blood donor quickly can be a matter of life and death.
+Many people struggle to locate donors with the right blood group, especially in urgent situations or in areas with limited resources.
+Traditional methods—such as calling friends, family, or using social media—are slow, unreliable, and often fail to reach the right people in time.

+## Solution

+Blood Donor Finder is a mobile app that connects blood donors and recipients instantly.
+Recipients can send emergency alerts with their details, and only matching donors are notified and shown these requests.
+This targeted, real-time system increases the chances of finding a suitable donor quickly, saving lives and making the donation process more efficient and accessible for everyone.

+---

 A Flutter app to connect blood donors and recipients, built with Firebase for authentication and real-time data.
 The app streamlines the process of finding and donating blood in emergencies.

 ## Features